• Home

 Calculating BMI for the Army

-A recruiter can help you with determining your body fat percentage, but you can also monitor your progress with the body fat charts provided below.
+A recruiter can help you determine your body fat percentage, but you can also monitor your progress with the body fat charts provided below.

 Army Height And Weight Physical Standards for Men